top of page

 • Upon successful submission of their application, applicants will immediately receive an automated email confirmation.

-• Self-paying applicants will receive notification of their application outcome within up to 4 weeks after the application deadline.
+• Applicants will receive notification of their application outcome within up to 1 week after the application deadline.

 05